Do all turbos need oil?

 Most oil experts say it’s better to drain the oil when it’s hot instead of when it’s cold, for several reasons: Oil viscosity is thinner when it’s hot, so it drains more quickly and completely out of the engine than when it’s cold.

-Should you change engine oil when it’s hot or cold?
+Should you check engine oil hot or cold?

 What lubricates a turbo?